Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 popular and essential tool.

 (basic-indices)=
-## Basic Multiaxis Indices
+## Basic Multidimensional Indices

 (tuple-indices)=
 ### Tuples

-The basic building block of multiaxis indexing is the `tuple` index.
+The basic building block of multidimensional indexing is the `tuple` index.
 A tuple doesn't select elements on its own.
 Rather, it contains other indices, which themselves select elements.
 The general rule for tuples is that each element of a tuple index selects the corresponding elements for the corresponding axis of the array (this rule is modified a little bit in the presence of ellipses or newaxis, as we will see below).

 For example, let's suppose we have the 3-dimensional array `a` with shape `(3, 2, 4)`.
 For simplicity, we'll define `a` as a reshaped `arange`, so that each